 Organisation Nature of Co-operation in yr to 31st March 2015 Date Outcome Working with Surrey CC on future round of bids Have consulted on both joint SHMA and ELR On-going Outcomes of consultation have informed methodologies and on Draft SHMA. production of the SHMA.
 Surrey Heath Single body that brings together different parts of the On-going Information sharing and assistance in creation of Partnership public sector as well as the business, community and evidence base and formulation of policy voluntary sectors to work together for the benefit of the community of Surrey Heath.
 Surrey Planning Surrey Planning Officers Association (SPOA) - Regular On-going Information sharing.
 Decision-making on joint Officers meetings through-out year of senior Surrey Planning working projects at officer level.
 Association officers.
-Transport for Brings together those involved in transport such as bus On-going Information sharing and input into preparation of Surrey and rail operators, local councils and Surrey Police to transport evidence base co-ordinate transport activities in the county.
-Transport for Partnership project which aims to deliver improved Meets 3-4 Information sharing and input into preparation of Surrey Heath transport solutions within the borough. times a year transport evidence base Waverley Joint Strategic Partnership Board (JSPB) and Thames On-going Information sharing, decision taking and Borough Council Basin Heaths Joint Officers Group.
-Regular meetings of management of approaches to TBH SPA and JSPB. political and officer representatives of 11 constituent Local Authorities of TBH SPA plus Natural England.
+I formation to the state of the Transport for Brings together those involved in transport such as bus On-going Information sharing and input into preparation of Surrey and rail operators, local councils and Surrey Police to co-ordinate transport activities in the county. transport evidence base Transport for Partnership project which aims to deliver improved Meets 3-4 Information sharing and input into preparation of Surrey Heath transport solutions within the borough. times a year transport evidence base Waverley Joint Strategic Partnership Board (JSPB) and Thames On-going Information sharing, decision taking and Borough Council Basin Heaths Joint Officers Group.
+Regular meetings of On going management of approaches to TBH SPA and JSPB. political and officer representatives of 11 constituent management of approaches to 1511 517 and 551 51 Local Authorities of TBH SPA plus Natural England.
 Planning Working Group (PWG) - Regular meetings Bi-monthly Information sharing.
 Recommendations on joint through-out year of senior Surrey Planning Policy working made to SPOA. officers.
 Surrey Planning Officers Association (SPOA) - Regular Monthly Information sharing.
 Decision-making on joint meetings through-out year of senior Surrey Planning working projects at officer level. officers.
-5 1.6 1 .
-5 1 West Surrey Local Plans Group.
+West Surrey Local Plans Group.
 Regular meetings of Bi- monthly Information sharing.
-Decision-making on joint senior policy officers in West Surrey. working projects at officer level.
+Decision-making on joint senior policy officers in West Surrey. ļ working projects at officer level.
 Periodic meetings to explore potential for cross- On-going - boundary SANG